Electric car charging time: how fast can an electric car charge?

-At OVO, we offer our environment-savvy members with electric cars the EV Everywhere tariff.
+At OVO, we offer our environment-savvy members with electric cars the OVO Drive.
 This gives you low-cost charging overnight, free membership to the Polar Plus network of public charge points, and more.

 This tariff means members use 100% renewable electricity both at home and on-the-go5.
 We’ll also plant a tree for you, for every year that you’re with us.
 Get the lowdown on the tariff here.

 You don’t wait to charge your phone until it’s already died – so why would you let that happen to your car?

 EV drivers usually get into the habit of plugging in their car every time it’s parked up – this is what’s known as ‘top-up charging’.
 This is also sometimes referred to as the ABC of electric vehicles: ‘Always Be Charging’!

 If you can find a charging station at your supermarket, gym, office, or wherever else you’ve parked your car, leaving it plugged in keeps the battery topped up before you next have to drive.

 Regularly top-up charging means you never have an empty battery.
 It’s good for your car, and it means you won’t get caught short when you need to go somewhere unexpectedly.